Zenthial/defense-notifier/README.md

 Once you've gotten that, you can grab your group's ID, and you're all set.
 Just decide on what message you want the bot to send, and it'll work flawlessly.

 ## Usage
 To have the bot function, you can make one script, and put it within the ServerScriptStorage.
-If you have any questions, feel free to DM ts#1329
+If you have any questions, feel free to DM tommy#9757

-### REMOVED DUE TO THETA